-This study aimed to help cereal and oilseed growers respond appropriately to the large increases in prices of manufactured nitrogen fertilisers for use in 2022.
+This four-part rapid review aimed to help cereal and oilseed growers respond appropriately to the large increases in prices and potentially restricted availability of manufactured nitrogen fertilisers.

 The first three parts were funded by AHDB.

 The fourth part was funded by UK Flour Millers (UKFM).

 The first part addressed how to adjust nitrogen rates in response to increases in nitrogen fertiliser prices.

 It included an assessment of the impact of these changes on the yield of major arable crops – wheat, barley and oilseed rape.

 In addition to the report, the findings were used to develop an online nitrogen fertiliser adjustment calculator for cereals and oilseeds.

 Based on the latest AHDB Nutrient management guide (RB209) data, the tool accounts for fertiliser and grain/oilseed prices and calculates the adjustment in the amount of nitrogen (from the typical farm rate) to apply to crops.

 Building on part one, this report assessed the impact on other aspects of fertiliser management and includes information on:

 - Which crops, fields and nitrogen splits to prioritise